EmbedITCZ/jbehave-support/CONTRIBUTING.md

 For the documentation, we use .md files stored in `jbehave-support-core/docs` and public APIs are documented with JavaDoc.
 Sometimes, it is best to just show examples, as is the case with sample stories.

 ## Building the project with Maven
 To build this project use the standard `mvn clean install`.
-We have 3 building profiles:
+We have only one specific building profile:
-1. development
-    * Build for contributors;
-2. integration-test
-    * Build for integration tests; Builds the app with all tests and runs them against test application backend (launched as part of the profile).
-[Learn more](docs/IntegrationTest.md)
-3. release
+1. release
     * Used for new version releases

 ## Bug reporting